 However, when I’m going to Roma, Condesa, Coyoacan, or Polanco, I tend to use whatever bag I want.
 I have a cloth bag that barely closes at the top, but I love how colorful it is.
 So I usually keep my valuables at the bottom of the bag and cover it all with a sweater.

-I’ve never been pickpocketed in Mexico City in the four years that I’ve lived here.
+I’ve never been pickpocketed in Mexico City in the almost five years that I’ve lived here.
 So I offer this as a Mexico City travel tip so that you are aware of the possibility, but it doesn’t mean anything is going to happen to you.

 If you are at all concerned about safety in Mexico City read this blog post:

-or watch this YouTube video (and be sure to read the comments about what previous visitors have said about safety in the city):
+or watch this YouTube video (and be sure to read the comments about what previous visitors have talked about their safety experiences in the city):

 As for guys, keep your things in your front pockets.
 When riding the metro or in a busy part of the city, simply keep your hands in your pockets on your wallet and phone.